OwenCochell/cursepy/docs/source/advn/hand.rst

 This is helpful for end users and the HC class, as it can use this info to determine what a handler does.
 By default, this value is -1,
-which is guaranteed by capy to NEVER be a valid event ID.
+which is guaranteed by cursepy to NEVER be a valid event ID.
 To specify what event this handler is tied to, you can use the ID parameter, as documented here: